codership/galera/Docs_tommi/python3/source/nodeprovisioning.rst

 parameter on the donor node.

 .. note:: State transfer is a heavy operation not only on the
-          joining node, but also on donor.
+          joining node, but also on the donor.
 The state donor may not be able to serve client requests.
 Thus, when possible, select the donor manually, based on network proximity.
           Configure the load balancer to transfer client connections